 - The basic FDIC insurance limit is scheduled to return to $100,000 on January 1, 2010.

 - The FDIC has eased the rule governing the insurance coverage of revocable trust accounts

 - Through year-end 2009, certain checking accounts at participating institutions will be fully insured by the FDIC, no matter how much money is in them

 The National Credit Union Administration (NCUA) has a new document called Your Insured Funds (pdf).
 Some have questioned if the NCUA guarantee may be weaker than the FDIC guarantee.
-The introduction page states that:
+The "Forward" page states that:

 The NCUA deposit insurance coverage and the recent changes closely mirror that of the FDIC.
 One detail that is a little different is the NCUA's definition of a payable on death (POD) account:

 A POD account shows the intent of the account's owner that upon his or her death the funds will pass to one or more named beneficiaries.
 Typically, this intent is shown in the titling of the account by using words such as: in trust for or payable on death to.

 The FDIC still requires the POD or similar term be specified in the account title.

 Edit 5/20/09: Updated NCUA link and document title